medikoo/deferred/README.md

 			// handle error;
 		});

 When there is no error callback passed, error is silent.
-To expose error end chain with `.end()`, then error that broke the chain will be thrown:
+To expose error, end chain with `.end()`, then error that broke the chain will be thrown:

 	later()
 		.then(function (n) {